2017 Records Management Manual for Local Government Organizations, Fifth Edition

 2011 Information Management Toolkit for First Nations Government in BC

-The First Nations Summit in cooperation with the First Nations Public Service Secretariat, working in conjunction with Sandie Bradley, coauthor of the LGMA - Records Management Manual customized a records management program focused on the First Nations business model.
+The First Nations Summit in cooperation with the First Nations Public Service Secretariat, working in conjunction with Sandie Bradley, coauthor of the Local Government Management Association of British Columbia Records Management Manual For Local Government In British Columbia customized a records management program focused on the First Nations business model.
+This best practice will be updated, subject to funding.

-To access the free publication please follow the link provided below.
+To access this free publication please follow the link provided below.

 ARMA International - Professional Membership